seamplex/feenox/doc/sds.md

 $
 ```

-Note that in the cases with 4 and 5 processes, the number of partitions $P$ is not a multpiple of the number of processes $N$.
+Note that in the cases with 4 and 5 processes, the number of partitions $P$ is not a multiple of the number of processes $N$.
 Anyway, FeenoX is able to distribute the load is able to distribute the load among the $N$ processes, even though the efficiency is slightly less than in the other cases.
 :::